deterministic-arts/DartsCLHashTree/README.md

 - macro define-hashtrie name &body clauses ...

+  Supported clauses are:

+  - `(:hash function)`

+    Declares `function` as the function, which computes the hash values.
+The `function` must be name a function taking a single argument and returning a positive integer in the range of `(unsigned-byte 32)`.

+    The default hash function is `sxhash`.

+  - `(:test function)`

+    Declares the function used to test, whether two keys are equal.
+The default test function is `eql`.

+  - `(:predicate name)`

+    Declares the name of the generated type predicate to be `name`.
+The predicate can be used (in addition to or instead of) `(typep ... 'name)` to test, whether a value is an instance of the newly defined hash trie type.

+  - `(:constructor name)`

+    Declares the name of the generated standard constructor to be `name`.

 The following functions are defined for any flavour of hash trie.

 - function `hashtriep value` => `boolean`